Nexon CEO Owen Mahoney: Game companies say they love innovation but resist creators at every turn

 GamesBeat: It does sound like Embark is doing some different things, just from my guesses about their work.
 I was on a panel at Nvidia’s event, and they were talking about their Omniverse, which is their metaverse for engineers.
 There was an Embark guy on the panel.
 He was talking about how useful some of this very futuristic technology for sharing 3D animated objects across a bunch of companies could eventually be.
 It’s how the engineers are getting their work done for creating virtual prototypes of things they’re eventually going to launch in the real world.
 It felt like games could somehow benefit from this kind of technology as well.
 I thought it was interesting that Embark had someone who was a part of that.

 Mahoney: I think so.
 We’re game makers.
 We’re specific on what our definitions of things are.
-The challenge I’ve had with the discussion about the metaverse–you’ve probably been one of the most vocal and eloquent people in helping the world understand an important concept, which is that the entertainment industry is changing very fundamentally.
+The challenge I’ve had with the discussion about the metaverse — you’ve probably been one of the most vocal and eloquent people in helping the world understand an important concept, which is that the entertainment industry is changing very fundamentally.
 It’s going from linear to highly interactive, and from offline to online.
 Two years ago, when I was talking to investors about this, they said, “Yeah, but Hollywood is still big.”
 Especially after COVID, people are questioning that a lot less than they were.

 This idea that you live in a virtual world for a lot of your time is a very important–frankly it’s very profound.
 But the challenge I have when people talk about the metaverse is everyone means something different when they’re talking about it, and usually they go back to some old sci-fi tropes.
 But we’re game makers, so we have to ask, “What is it we’re trying to build?
 How do we go about building it?
 Who’s going to build it?”
 We don’t use the word “metaverse” really, or even “omniverse” in describing what we do.
 We say that we build virtual worlds.
 You live in them.
 They have certain attributes.
 Those attributes can include a simulated but functioning economy, a functioning political system, a communication system, interactions with a lot of different people.
 Because they’re games, at their core they have to have this aspect of challenge, which is much more important than even the story.